murugapl/manage-vaccinations-in-schools-guidance/app/guide/consent-catchup-email.md

 ### Your data

-By responding, you’re agreeing to your data being processed as set out in our privacy notice: ==Privacy notice URL==.
+By responding, you’re agreeing to your data being processed as set out in our privacy notice: ==privacy notice URL==.

 ### About the HPV vaccine